max lucado

 Minister and author Max Lucado of Oak Hills Church in San Antonio, Texas, has released his latest fiction book, Miracle at the Higher Grounds Café, which deals with various Christian topics, including prayer.

-Join Max Lucado on Steve Brown, Etc. for a discussion of his new book, Miracle at the Higher Grounds Cafe, a story about an unlikely place where people find answers to life's biggest questions.
+Feb 2015: Max Lucado appeared on Steve Brown, Etc. podcast for a discussion of his new book, Miracle at the Higher Grounds Cafe, a story about an unlikely place where people find answers to life's biggest questions.